Ecwid/ecwid-api-docs/includes/_categories.md

 parent | number | ID of the parent category.
 Set to `0` to get the list of root categories.
 Leave empty to get all store categories. hidden_categories | boolean | By default, Ecwid returns only enabled categories.
-Set this parameter to `true` if you want hidden (disabled) categories to be returned. `false` is default productIds | boolean | Set to `true` if you want the results to contain a list of product IDs assigned to category. `false` is default
+Set this parameter to `true` if you want hidden (disabled) categories to be returned. `false` is default productIds | boolean | Set to `true` if you want the results to contain a list of product IDs assigned to category. `false` is default baseUrl | string | Base URL of a storefront for Ecwid to use when returning category URLs (`url` field) instead of storefront URL specified in [store settings](#get-store-profile) cleanUrls | boolean | If `true` Ecwid will return the new SEO-friendly URL in the `url` field.
+If `false` Ecwid will return the old URL format.
+Can be used together with the `baseUrl` request parameter

 <aside class='notice'>
 To get a list of products in results for each category, set `productIds` parameter to `true` when making a request.